Preserving Relationships in the Midst of Political Turmoil

 We desperately need such leadership today, so let us pray earnestly for God’s continued patience, mercy and grace as we seek to repent from our sins, learn from our mistakes and turn these distressing political events into an opportunity for mutual, God-honoring ministry.

-Deepen Your Relational Skills.
+2. Deepen Your Relational Skills.
 If you’d like to strengthen your ability to apply these kinds of relational skills in all areas of your life, I encourage you to take advantage of RW360’s online courses, Discovering Relational Wisdom and Relational Peacemaking, which you can pursue individually or with a group of friends who share your desire to respond to the challenges of life in a way that honors God.
 If you would like to study as a group, see our DRW Group Study Set and Relational Peacemaking Group Study Set.

-Spread Relational Wisdom and the Gospel Itself Throughout Your Community.
+4. Spread Relational Wisdom and the Gospel Itself Throughout Your Community.
 RW360’s PACE (Professional and Community Engagement) Program provides resources you can use to teach the principles of relational wisdom and peacemaking to secular audiences throughout your community.
-You could use these seminars can equip people through your community with skills that build heathy relationships, reduce conflict, encourage civil dialogue, promote business productivity and improve people’s ability to find common ground on controversial issues, skills much needed in today’s divisive and polarized climate.
+You could use these seminars to equip people throughout your community with skills that build heathy relationships, reduce conflict, encourage civil dialogue, promote business productivity and improve people’s ability to find common ground on controversial issues, skills much needed in today’s divisive and polarized climate.
+This training is also designed to create opportunities for people to clarify their personal value systems by comparing a Christian worldview to alternative worldviews and to learn how the gospel of Christ can transform lives and promote peace and reconciliation.
+For more information, see:

 – Ken Sande